HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 SEO is crucial for the acquisition phase.
 Search engines are an important source of visitors being sent to websites, embarking on their user journeys.
 The main goal of SEO is to ensure that a website is optimized for search engines, i.e. search engine bots that need to crawl and index its pages, as well as the users that will be navigating the website and consuming its content.

-A lot of users start their search on mobile.
-As noted earlier, on google.com, mobile Chrome on Android sees 2.3x more page loads compared to desktop Chrome on Windows.
+A lot of users now start their search on mobile.

 ##### Responsive web design
 Due to the popularity of  mobile devices to browse and search the web, Google search moved to a [mobile-first Index](https://developers.google.com/search/blog/2016/11/mobile-first-indexing) a few years ago.
 This means that search ranking considers pages as seen by mobile users, and mobile friendliness is now a ranking factor.
 Google will [fully switch to a mobile-first index](https://developers.google.com/search/blog/2020/07/prepare-for-mobile-first-indexing-with), for all sites, in March 2021.